-Git is a tool that helps developers keep track of changes in their code and manage their projects better.
-One important feature of Git is called branching.
-Branching lets you create different versions of your project and work on them separately.
-In this article, we will learn how to make an empty branch in Git using the “--orphan
+Git is a very popular tool among the developers to keep track of changes in their code and manage their projects better.
+One of the most important feature of Git is called branching.
+Which helps us to create different versions of our project and work on them separately.
+In this article, we will learn how to make an empty branch in Git using the --orphan

 Git Create Empty Branch